 Icinga also offers an API called REST, which allows developers to create applications that can communicate directly with Icinga and the systems on your network, or simply integrate Icinga with your workflow software.
 For those needing support, you can request a quote from this link here.

 Icinga Additional Features

 Below you'll find a quick breakdown of the differences and support each software has to offer!

-Zabbix vs Icinga: What are the main Differences?
+Zabbix vs Icinga in 2021: What are the main Differences?

 |Network Scanning, Auto Discovery, Mapping & Visualization Maps|

 |Web Server Monitoring|

 What we have here then, is an almost dead heat.
 The fact that both of these packages are free to download and use on your network is incredible if you had to itemize the features and functionality that both of these systems can bring to your monitoring game.